sDassana/blog/README.md

 # The Cookie – PHP Recipe Sharing Blog

-The Cookie Lovestoblog is a modern, responsive recipe sharing platform built with PHP 8 and MySQL.
+The Cookie is a modern, responsive recipe sharing platform built with PHP 8 and MySQL.
 It features user authentication, profile management, recipe CRUD with images and steps, likes, comments, search with pagination, and built in pure PHP with a lightweight structure and no framework dependencies.

 ## Live Demo

-- Website:
+- Website: Coming soon

 ## Overview